halacs/BiSecur/README.md

 **ABSOLUTELY NO WARRANTY!
 USE AT YOUR OWN RISK!**

-# Hörmann BiSecur Gateway Protocol GoLang SDK
+# Hörmann BiSecur Gateway CLI client and GoLang SDK

 Goal is to create a fully fledged replacement client after Hörmann stated end of life of their cloud and android application.